Skip to main content

 A few practical rules to reduce retries:

-1. Be specific: object, context, format, constraints.
+1. Formulate the request specifically: object, context, format, constraints.

 3. For videos: describe scene, action, and duration.